PUBLICATIONS

 The Singer Resumes the Tale

 Edited by Mary Louise Lord after the author’s death, The Singer Resumes the Tale focuses on the performance of stories and poems within settings that range from ancient Greek palaces to Latvian villages.
-Lord expounds and develops his approach to oral literature in this book, responds systematically for the first… Read more
+Lord expounds and develops his approach to oral literature in this book, responds systematically for the first time to criticisms of oral theory, and extends his methods to the analysis of lyric poems.
+He also considers the… Read more

 Copies and Models in Horace Odes 4.1 and 4.2